 Feta cheese is particularly known and of ancient production: a white cheese without rind, obtained from a mixture of sheep’s and goat’s milk, but also exclusively from sheep’s milk.
 It is produced throughout Greece, but only the one produced in the continental area and the islands of Mytilene and Lemno is so called.

 Despite Feta cheese hogs the limelight, the production of cheese in Greece is very varied, rich in local traditions and techniques, as well as in milk made from animals, mainly sheep, but also goats and cows, grazing freely.
-Greece has 17 sheep’s milk cheeses with Protected Designation of Origin and a production of 125.000 tons of milk.
+Greece has 17 sheep’s milk cheeses with Protected Designation of Origin and a production of 125.000 tons of cheeses.

 With several centuries of tradition, Spain is among the largest producers of cheese, which is also highly appreciated and consumed nationwide.